Learner Participation Award

 The award is given at the end of the academic year for the work of the outgoing forum.
 The schools registration will remain ‘live’ for the following academic year and the school can either apply for re-accreditation at the same level with supporting evidence of activities over the year or apply to progress to a higher level but providing supporting evidence.

-The accreditation window is open from February half term to the last Friday before May half term.
-Successful schools will be notified after May half term and the awards presented shortly thereafter.
-Schools submitting evidence after this date, during the remainder of the academic year, can still achieve accreditation, but unfortunately will not be able to attend the award ceremony, which is organised to take place mid-June in New County Hall, Truro.
+The accreditation window is open from February half term to Friday 14 June 2019.
+Successful schools will be notified after this and the awards presented at our annual celebration awards ceremony in the Council Chambers at New County Hall.
+Schools submitting evidence after the closing date, during the remainder of the academic year, can still achieve accreditation, but unfortunately will not be able to attend the award ceremony.
+The date for the awards ceremony in 2019 is Friday 19 July 2019, in New County Hall, Truro.

 Follow the links below to find out more information on the new award: